MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 - Improvements to the Microsoft.Quantum.Arrays namespace (microsoft/QuantumLibraries#313)
 - Added a new language repo (QIR blog)[TODO]
 - General bug fixes.
+- Added a new Repeat-Until-Success sample that uses only two qubits

 Since the last release, the default branch in each of our open source repositories has been renamed to `main`.